nite-stocker/setup-mac-vscode-python-pip/README.md

 ### Run the script

-You can run the script using the VS Code terminal:
+Run the script using the VS Code terminal:

 ```zsh
 python main.py